-Students who fail to meet the SAP standard(s) can submit a written appeal to Student Financial Services.
+Students who fail to meet the SAP standard(s) can submit a written appeal to the Financial Aid office.
 The appeal must explain the reason(s) that led to the SAP failure and the changes that will allow the student to meet the SAP standards in the future.
 Students are notified of the SAP Appeal decision via Otis College student email.
-Students with approved SAP appeals are placed on Probation Status and are eligible to receive financial aid for one semester.
-Students on Probation Status must meet SAP requirements at the end of their semester to keep their eligibility for financial aid.
+Students with approved SAP appeals are placed on Probation Status and are eligible to receive financial aid for one academic year.
+Students on Probation Status must meet SAP requirements at the end of their probationary period to keep their eligibility for financial aid.

-Students have the responsibility to respond to Student Financial Services communication regarding suspended financial aid eligibility.
-Appeal requests must be sent to the Appeal Committee prior to the appeal deadline stated in the Otis SAP status notification.
+Students have the responsibility to respond to Financial Aid communication regarding suspended financial aid eligibility.
+Appeal requests must be sent to the Financial Aid Office prior to the appeal deadline stated in the Otis SAP status notification.
 Students may also regain eligibility by meeting the SAP standards while taking the coursework at their own expense.
-Academically dismissed students regain eligibility for financial aid if readmitted by the Academic Standing Committee and have an approved SAP Appeal.